 3. Key Metrics

 6. Rolling 4-yr Div. > 15%

-LEG earned two Stars in this section for 1.) and 3.) above.
-A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+LEG earned one Star in this section for 3.) above.
 LEG earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1939 and has increased its dividend payments for 42 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1939 and has increased its dividend payments for 44 consecutive years.